ga-wdi-curriculum/wdi-intro/readme.md

 ### Attendance

-You'll be taking your own attendance every morning.
-We have a system set up on Garnet that tracks the IP address from which you take attendance -- so we can tell if you're not actually in a classroom!
+You'll be taking your own attendance every morning via Garnet.
+(It can tell if you're not actually in the classroom! :)

 Metro delays can happen.
 The solution is to leave every day earlier than you think you should.
 The instructors are on-time every day and we live all over the area.
 If we can do it, so can you!